thomasbohm/pokemon-classifier/ReadMe.md

 # Pokemon Classifier

-The goal of this project is to classify **151 distinct** pokemon using Deep Learning and PyTorch.
+The goal of this project is to classify pokemon.

+Nothing fancy, just an image classification task.
+However, the dataset was self-created and the training pipeline is set up in plain PyTorch.
+The final model can be used in a web application (see.
+[Pokemon Webapp](https://github.com/thomasbohm/pokemon-webapp)) to predict camera footage.

 ![Pokemon images with corresponding pokemon names](sketch.svg)